Introduction

 The divorce procedures for filing for mutual divorce in India are as follows:

-- STEP 2: File the petition in family court jointly through respective divorce lawyers.
-We at ezylegal provide legal consultation with expert divorce lawyer online.
+- Step 2: File the petition in family court jointly through respective divorce lawyers.
+We at ezylegal provide legal consultation with expert divorce lawyers online.

-- STEP 3: Following an examination of the petition and accompanying documents, the court will issue an order for the recording of the oath statement.
+- Step 3: After examining the petition and accompanying documents, the court will issue an order to record the oath statement.

-The contested divorce is initiated by either spouse on the basis of the aforementioned grounds.
-The divorce procedures to file for a Contested Divorce in India are as follows.
+Either spouse initiates the contested divorce on the aforementioned grounds.
+The divorce procedures for filing for a Contested Divorce in India are as follows.

-- STEP 1: Create a petition that clearly states the facts and grounds for divorce.
-This petition is filed in a family court with jurisdiction, along with affidavits, Vakalatnama, and relevant documents by a divorce lawyer.
+- Step 1: Create a petition that clearly states the facts and grounds for divorce.
+A divorce lawyer will file this petition, along with affidavits, Vakalatnama, and relevant documents, in a family court with jurisdiction.

-- STEP 3: At this point, the court will recommend mediation to the parties, and if mediation fails to resolve the issue, the court will proceed with the divorce proceedings.
+- Step 3: At this point, the court will recommend mediation to the parties.
+If mediation fails to resolve the issue, the court will proceed with the divorce proceedings.

 What are the basis and divorce procedures in India under Muslim law?